 Best Overall: BBQGuys

 The story behind BBQGuys began in 1998 when Mike and Ladina Hackley opened a brick-and-mortar location in Baton Rouge, Louisiana, called The Grill Store and More.
 The duo quickly opened a second location in New Orleans, and in 2000 they launched BBQGuys, where they continue to sell top-of-the-line outdoor equipment and barbecue essentials.

-BBQGuys has a wider brand selection than many other online outlets, with varieties by Weber, Memphis Grills, Pit Boss, Traeger, and Louisiana Grills.
-Prices start around $20 for 20-pound bags of wood pellets, and buyers can choose from alder, cherry, maple, mesquite, and even whiskey barrel options, among many others.
+BBQGuys has a wider brand selection than many other online outlets, with varieties by Weber, Memphis Grills, Pit Boss, Traeger, Camp Chef, Jealous Devil, and Louisiana Grills.
+Prices start around $20 for 20-pound bags of wood pellets, and buyers can choose from flavors like cherry, pecan, hickory, mesquite, and even whiskey, among others.

 Even when you’re not shopping for pellets, the company strives to help potential customers to grow their grilling skills online.
 Check out BBQGuys’ "Grillabilities" how-to guides, expert reviews on large outdoor appliances, outdoor kitchen planning guides, and more helpful articles and videos.